-- undertake further investigations (if necessary); - write a report for you on the compliance visit; - advise you whether or not your consent meets its conditions; and - report to the Council.
+- Undertake further investigations (if necessary) - Write a report for you on the compliance visit - Advise you whether or not your consent meets its conditions - Report to Greater Wellington

-8.6 Coastal Permits to Occupy Space and to Erect Structures
+8.6 Coastal permits to occupy space and to erect structures

-This part of this Schedule relates to sections 12 (1) (b) and 12 (2) of the Act.
+This part of this Schedule relates to sections 12 (1) (b) and 12 (2) of the Resource Management Act 1991.
 The principal activity to which these sections apply is the construction of boatsheds, moorings, wharves, bridges, sea walls, marinas and the like, and the occupation of space in the coastal marine area by these structures.